ibm-cloud-docs/mqcloud/mqoc_remote_ssl_runmqsc_admin.md

 4. Configure the queue manager channel to require mutual TLS;

-  The TLS mode for a channel is controlled by the "SSL Authentication" attribute of the channel, which must be set to "Required" to enable mutual TLS.
-You can set the attribute using MQ Console or MQ Explorer via the UI, or if you are using runmqsc then you must set the attribute "SSLCAUTH" to "REQUIRED".
+  The TLS mode for a channel is controlled by the `SSL Authentication` attribute of the channel, which must be set to `Required` to enable mutual TLS.
+You can set the attribute using MQ Console or MQ Explorer via the UI, or if you are using runmqsc then you must set the attribute `SSLCAUTH` to `REQUIRED`.

 5. Configure runmqsc to present the client certificate when it connects to the queue manager;

-  Set the "MQCERTLABL" environment variable to the label of the client certificate in the local keystore file, and then you can execute the runmqsc command to connect to the queue manager, which this time will be configured using mutual TLS authentication.
+  Set the `MQCERTLABL` environment variable to the label of the client certificate in the local keystore file, and then you can execute the runmqsc command to connect to the queue manager, which this time will be configured using mutual TLS authentication.

   ```
   export MQCERTLABL=runmqsc